amritanshh/CleanSight/README.md

 ---

+## 🌍 CleanSight Frontend (Extra Files in Repository)

+Along with the object detection pipeline, this repository also contains extra files for a prototype **CleanSight application frontend**.

+- **Purpose**: Demonstrates how object detection can be integrated into a real-world solution.
+- **Functionality**:
+  - Detects litter (wrappers, bottles, cans) from CCTV or edge devices using YOLO.
+  - Sends **geo-tagged alerts** to notify about detected litter.
+  - Provides a simple **frontend interface** (included in the repo) where detection results could be displayed.

+The frontend is not the main focus of this task but shows how the detection model could be extended into a working application.

 ## 📌 Key Takeaways
 - Pre-trained models like YOLOv5 can be quickly fine-tuned on small datasets.
 - Even with minimal training, object detection works well for demo purposes.